 When modelling mixtures, the interplay between the volumetric equation of state (EOS) and boundary conditions (BCs) is subtle.
 The EOS and BCs can both impose restrictions on the species concentrations, and these restrictions must be compatible.
 Investigating this interplay is mathematically challenging even for a two-species Fickian mixture \cite{feireisl2016mathematical}.
-In the present work, this challenge is exacerbated by the fact that our steady NSOSM solver requires user-chosen integral constraints to be imposed on the solution \cite{baier2024high}.
+Here, this challenge is exacerbated by the fact that our steady NSOSM solver requires user-chosen integral constraints to be imposed on the mathematical solution \footnote{ Henceforth we shall always use ``solution'' in the mathematical, rather than the physical, sense. } \cite{baier2024high}.
 These constraints arise naturally in the steady case, because the steady mass continuity equations do not dictate how many moles of each species are present in the domain; this must be prescribed by additional integral constraints.
-However, in the transient case, the constraints must be chosen carefully such that they are compatible with the choice of EOS and BCs.
-In this paper, we discuss several physically relevant choices of EOS and BCs along with appropriate corresponding constraints.
-We also discuss a seemingly physical combination of EOS and BCs that appear to yield an ill-posed problem.
-We are not aware of discussions on this interplay in the multicomponent numerics literature and believe these findings may be of independent interest.
-Incidentally, we mention that a discussion on the challenges of discretizing the multicomponent mass continuity equations, in a way that is compatible with the EOS, is given in \cite{donev2014low} in the case of a low-order finite volume scheme \footnote{The challenges encountered in \cite{donev2014low} are different from those encountered in this work, presumably because they discretize the species partial densities whereas we discretize mole fractions, and also because they attempt to enforce the EOS pointwise whereas we do not.}.
+However, in the transient case, the constraints must be chosen carefully, such that they are compatible with the choice of EOS and BCs.
+We discuss several physically relevant choices of EOS and BCs along with appropriate corresponding constraints.
+We also discuss a seemingly physical combination of EOS and BCs that appears to yield an ill-posed problem.
+We are not aware of discussions regarding this interplay in the multicomponent numerics literature and believe these findings may be of independent interest.
+Incidentally, we mention that a discussion about the challenges of discretizing the multicomponent mass continuity equations, in a way that is compatible with the EOS, is given in \cite{donev2014low} in the case of a low-order finite volume scheme \footnote{The challenges encountered in \cite{donev2014low} are different from those encountered in this work, presumably because they discretize the species partial densities whereas we discretize mole fractions, and also because they attempt to enforce the EOS pointwise whereas we do not.}.